vincent-peugnet/wcms/MANUAL.md

 Comments
 --------

 Each page can store it's own comment database.
-Comments are limited to 16k characters in size.
+Comments message are limited to 16k characters in size.

 To allow comment on a page, it should have a valid [comment form](#comment-form) inside it.